Greenwood Park Mall shooting: What we know so far

 The victims

-Greenwood Police Chief James Ison confirmed Sunday that the victims of the shooting included one male and four females.
-All of the victims were adults, besides one juvenile female who was mildly injured.
+Greenwood Police Chief James Ison confirmed Sunday that all of the victims were adults, besides one juvenile female who was mildly injured.

 That 12-year-old female, Ison said, left the mall and was taken to a hospital after talking to her parents about being injured in the incident, police said.